| Part One: Eastern Civilization CHAPTER H1 LUCIFER'S REBELLION |

 one and only imperative throughout His realm.
 Contrast God with His servants

-and it becomes obvious that the function, purpose, and duty of His servants is submissive
+and it becomes obvious that the function, purpose, and duty of His servants is submissive obedience to His will.
+A proper

-obedience to His will.
-A proper servant, therefore, will always 1) find out
+servant, therefore, will always 1) find out the will of his Master, and 2)

-the will of his Master, and 2) carry out the will of his Master.
-Those two
+carry out the will of his Master.
+Those two things are the essence of

-things are the essence of submissive obedience.
-That’s where the evil that God
+submissive obedience.
+That’s where the evil that God created and warned His

-created and warned His angels to avoid came into play: The evil He created was equality
+angels to avoid came into play: The evil He created was equality because

-make either of His prerogatives theirs.
-His first prerogative comes from
+of His prerogatives theirs.
+His first prerogative comes from His being the one

-His being the one Head – His will is over all and must be consulted and obeyed.
-And as Creator His second
+must be consulted and obeyed.
+And as Creator His second prerogative is ownership

-prerogative is ownership of all –
+of all – including us.
+He

-the Authority, the God, the Creator, and the Owner
+God, the Creator, and the Owner over all.
+To challenge or to

-over all.
-To challenge or to usurp any of those attributes – which are all part
+usurp any of those attributes – which are all part of will and ownership

-of will and ownership – would be to take away from Who and
+– would be to take away from Who and What God

-would be robbery and murder (and according to Ph 2:6 only
+and murder (and according to Ph 2:6 only Jesus Christ can be equal

-Jesus Christ can be equal with God because He is God).
+with God because He is God).

 Most of the angels, like Michael and